codacy/codacy-rubocop/docs/description/Style_PercentLiteralDelimiters.md

 Enforces the consistent usage of `%`-literal delimiters.
+Using consistent delimiters across the codebase reduces cognitive load when reading `%`-literals.

 Specify the 'default' key to set all preferred delimiters at once.
 You can continue to specify individual preferred delimiters to override the